Solutions for soundproofing floors

 Where it works best

-The TPSP soundproof flooring system is best suited for customers with severe impact noise problems such as footsteps, furniture moving and vibration from the floor above.
+The TPSP soundproof flooring system is best suited for customers with severe impact noise problems such as footsteps, furniture movement and vibration from the floor above.

-It is a great choice for customers that want to only soundproof the bedroom upstairs, this unique flooring system isolates the bedroom floor from the structure of the house, massively reducing vibration from the structure.
+It is a great choice for customers that only want to soundproof the bedroom upstairs.
+This unique flooring system isolates the bedroom floor from the structure of the house, massively reducing vibration.

 Frequently Asked Questions